sauravraiguru/serverless-gateways/README.md

 #### Securing the API Endpoint
 Once we have now created an API GET /hello we need to now secure it.

-- Toggle the `Require authentication via API Key`
+- Enable (toggle to right) the `Require authentication via API Key`

 ![enablekey](images/enablekey.png)